Orlando Arcia Player Props: Braves vs. Diamondbacks

 Orlando Arcia At The Plate

-- Looking at the 72 games he has played this year, he's went deep in eight of them (11.1%), and in 2.9% of his trips to the plate.
+- He has hit a long ball in 11.0% of his games this season, and 2.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.